aapwoka/aapwoka/README.md

 ###
 Hello there 👋

 My name is Alvine Apwoka.
-I have specialized in Software Development and specifically DevOps.
+I have specialized in full stack Software Development.

 LINE OF WORK :

-Full-stack web development |
 DevOps |
+Cloud Computing |
 Cyber Security |
 Artificial Intelligence |
 Internet of Things |